 |Dr. Jason Best is the Director of Strategic Research Initiatives and Professor of Astronomy and Astrophysics at Shepherd University.
 He earned a baccalaureate degree in astronomy and astrophysics from Indiana University and a doctoral degree in astronomy and astrophysics from The Pennsylvania State University.
 His research focuses on the study of the large-scale structure of the universe and galactic evolution.
 Dr. Best has published and presented research in numerous peer-reviewed scientific venues, and has received research grants from the National Science Foundation and the West Virginia Experimental Program to Stimulate Competitive Research.
 He has supervised student thesis work at both the undergraduate and graduate levels, and has been a member of the National Advisory Committee for the PRAXIS Earth and Space Sciences Examination.

-Dr. Best is a member of the American Council on Education Fellows Class of 2015-16 and the Board of Directors of the Shepherd University Foundation, and has recently completed terms as President of the West Virginia Academy of Science and as a member of the Shepherd University Board of Governors.
-He currently oversees the operations of the Shepherd University Observatory, serves on the Steering Committee of the West Virginia Science Public Outreach Team, and has recently established a Pulsar Search Collaboratory Hub at Shepherd.
+Dr. Best is a member of the American Council on Education Fellows Class of 2015-16 and the Board of Directors of the Shepherd University Foundation (also serving on the Foundation’s Executive Committee), and has completed terms as President of the West Virginia Academy of Science and as a member of the Shepherd University Board of Governors.
+He is currently a Hub Leader of the national Pulsar Search Collaboratory, serves on the Steering Committee of the West Virginia Science Public Outreach Team, and oversees the operations of the Shepherd University Observatory.

 Dr. Mark Cantrell

 |Title||Honors Program Director • Associate Professor of English|